Rheumatoid Arthritis Symptoms and Treatment Options

 In a meditative state, picture yourself in your life without pain.
 Imagine yourself at work or home, doing your everyday activities, as if you were feeling great and perfectly healthy.
 Your brain can’t tell the difference between an imagined thing and a real thing, so by sending your brain pictures of you feeling great, you activate your brain to help it become true.

 GratitudeThis one is interesting.
 There are a couple of ways you can put the power of gratitude on your side.

 First, think of a part of your body that is pain free and working great (your heart, your digestive system, your shoulders, your eyes – it doesn’t matter which part you pick, just pick one).
 Now, give thanks for that perfectly working body part!
 “I am so grateful my legs are strong and pain-free.
 They carry me around easily so I can get wherever I want.
 My legs feel great!”

 It feels silly at first, but gratitude is one of the most powerful healing mechanisms you control.

-supplements and topical creams that can ease arthritis pain, click here.
+For information on supplements and topical creams that can ease arthritis pain, click here.